srlinuxeurope/DCFPartnerHackathon/hackathon/activities/srlinux-b-streaming-telemetry/README.md

 ## Task

 For creating dashboards you will need to log in.
 Click on the `Sign in` button in the top right.
-User `admin` with password `SReXperts2024`.
+User `admin` with password `NokiaSrl1!`.

 If you look to the `SR Linux Telemetry` dashboard you will see a panel named *BGP Peer stats*.
 It visualizes three gauges: Up peers, Total Peers and Disabled Peers.

 ![pic](./img/bgp-panel.JPG)

 Your task is to create a dashboard that visualizes if there are any BGP sessions down in the data center fabric.
-There is no metric that corresponds to the amount of BGP down session, but we can calculate it from the total amount of BGP Total peers available and subtract the total amount BGP sessons in Up state.
+There is no metric that corresponds to the amount of BGP down session, but we can calculate it from the total amount of BGP Total peers available and subtract the total amount BGP sessions in Up state.

 ### 1 Create a new dashboard